 Thorne’s has been involved in the home business for many years and one thing we have noticed is that there is very little warranty work needed any more because of the quality of workmanship and materials that are in the homes being built today.

-Over the past twenty-seven years, we have completed several hundreds of home projects in the area.
+Over the past thirty years, we have completed several hundreds of home projects in the area.
 We have obtained continued growth and customer satisfaction.
 Everyone here at Thorne`s Homes realizes customer satisfaction is our number one goal.

-Thorne's has just completed a Medical Facility for St. Vincent Dunn Hospital.
+Thorne's completed a Medical Facility for St. Vincent Dunn Hospital.
 (Pictures to the right).
 Commercial Construction is now going toward Modular Construction because of the design flexibility, energy efficiencies, time factors, and less impact on areas during the construction process.